S2AFormer: Strip Self-Attention for Efficient Vision Transformer: Introduction

 However, the quadratic complexity in the token mixer makes self-attention inefficient in terms of parameters and computational load.
 For images of size $h \times w$, the complexity $O(h^2w^2)$ limits the applicability of ViTs in high-resolution tasks (such as detection and segmentation), unsuitable for real-time applications and edge devices due to their significant computational overhead.

 To address computational overhead, various optimized self-attention strategies have been introduced.
-Methods such as~\cite{liu2021swin,dong2022cswin,vaswani2021scaling} have been developed to limit the self-attention operation to local windows, rather than to the entire feature map.
+Methods such as~\cite{liu2021swin,dong2022cswin} have been developed to limit the self-attention operation to local windows, rather than to the entire feature map.
 However, this approach compromises global information interaction between patches.
 Another approach involves token pruning or merging to selectively compute only the most informative tokens and eliminate uninformative tokens.
-For instance, Dynamic-ViT~\cite{rao2021dynamicvit} reduces the token count by eliminating redundant tokens, while EViT~\cite{liang2022not} merges redundant tokens into a single one.
-DVT~\cite{wang2021not} adopts a flexible and dynamic patch-splitting strategy (such as $4 \times 4$, $7 \times 7$, etc.) tailored to the complexity of each image, moving away from the standard $14 \times 14$ approach.
+For instance, Dynamic-ViT~\cite{rao2021dynamicvit} reduces the number of tokens by eliminating redundant tokens, while EViT~\cite{liang2022not} merges redundant tokens into a single token.
+DVT~\cite{wang2021not} adopts a flexible and dynamic patch-splitting strategy (\textit{e.g.}, $4 \times 4$, $7 \times 7$, etc.) tailored to the complexity of each image, moving away from the standard $14 \times 14$ approach.
 MG-ViT~\cite{zhang2024mg} emphasizes the need for different regions of an image to receive attention at varying levels of granularity, offering a more nuanced and effective representation.
 While reducing tokens decreases computation, it presents challenges when dealing with complex, object-rich images, as it becomes increasingly difficult to determine which tokens should be retained.